 When is the English soccer season?

 The season runs from August to early May.
 In the summer, many clubs tour the US as part of their preseason training and exhibition season.
 Others will have some preseason “friendlies” in the UK in July.
+Here is a post on the 2018-19 schedule.

 Which leagues and competitions are there?

 The Premier League is the one you’ve almost certainly heard of; that’s where you find Manchester United, Chelsea, Arsenal, Liverpool etc. Beneath that level, there are three more fully professional leagues, known collectively as the English Football League, or EFL.
 They are called the Championship, League One, and League Two.
+There are many more levels below that.

 Throughout the year there are also Cup and League competitions that overlap the regular league seasons.
 The FA Cup is a tournament for all clubs in England.
 The EFL Cup (aka League Cup or Carabao Cup) is for all professional clubs.
 The EFL Trophy is for some smaller professional clubs.
 The Champions League is a European championship.
 The Europa League is a lesser European championship.